iilab/openmentoring-content/en/topics/practice-1-emergencies/5-ddos/2-scenario.md

 ![](scenario.png)
-Emma published an important story on her organisations website about corruption.
-Hours later, she and finds that the organisations website is not loading when readers visit.
+Brenda published a story about corruption on her organisation's website.
+Hours later, the website is down and she worries the site is being attacked to censor the important issues she exposed.
 <br>
 ![](scenario.png)
-Emma worries that her organistion is being targeted by malicious attackers, hoping to censor the important issues she has exposed.
-She thinks she is a victim of a DDOS attack.
+Before she can determine if the site is being attacked, Brenda needs to rule out other possible causes for the down website.
+If it is being attacked, she needs to know how to fix the problem.